babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 demonstrate that the finality provider has the status `REGISTERED`?
 That would be a native way to verify the installation, without having to touch Babylon.
 Natural way to introduce the `CREATED` status.

-Maybe we can find a way to naturally introduce the `ACTIVE` or `INACTIVE` statuses.
 -->

 ### 5.3.
 Withdrawing Rewards